zsolthegedus87/vuetify-example-app/README.md

 # vuetify-example-app
-Vuetify example app with some example and Vuex navigation
+Vuetify example app with some example and VueRouter navigation

 ## Project setup
 ```